kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 11. Keep this page open, as you will use it in the next task.

-#### Task 2:  With the Microsoft Sentinel instance created, you will want to make sure that you have the necessary access to the resources that get deployed to support Microsoft Sentinel.
-In this task you will go to the access control (IAM) page for the resource group that you created with the instance of Microsoft Sentinel, view the available roles, and assign yourself (MOD administrator) the required role.
-Assigning the role at the resource group level will ensure the role will apply to all the resources that are deployed to support Azure Sentinel.
+#### Task 2:  With the Microsoft Sentinel instance created, it is important that users that will have responsibility to support Microsoft Sentinel have the necessary permissions.
+This is done by assigning the designated user the required role permissions.
+In this task, you'll view the available, built-in Microsoft Sentinel roles.

 1. In the blue search box, enter **resource groups** then select **Resource groups** from the search results.

-2. From the Resource groups page, select the resource group that you created with Azure Sentinel, **SC900-ResourceGroup**.Working at the resource group level will ensure that any role that is selected will apply to all the resources that are part of the Microsoft Sentinel instance that was created in the previous task.
+2. From the Resource groups page, select the resource group that you created with Microsoft Sentinel, **SC900-ResourceGroup**.Working at the resource group level will ensure that any role that is selected will apply to all the resources that are part of the Microsoft Sentinel instance that was created in the previous task.

 3. From the SC900-ResourceGroup page, select **Access control (IAM)** from the left navigation panel.

 4. From the Access control page, select **View my access**.
-Note the current role is Owner.
-Close the assignments window by selecting the **X** on the top-right corner of the window.
+For the Azure subscription provided to you by the Authorized Lab Hoster, a role has been defined that will give you access to manage all necessary resources, as shown in the description.
+It is important, however, to understand the available Sentinel specific roles. **Note the current role is Owner.** Close the assignments window by selecting the **X** on the top-right corner of the window.

     ![Picture 2](../Images/7-1.png)